splunk/public-o11y-docs/gdi/get-data-in/rum/ios/add-dsyms.rst

 #.
 Open Xcode Organizer (Xcode → Window → Organizer) and right-click (Command-click) on the version number of the archive for your release.
 #.
 Select :guilabel:`Show in Finder`.
 #.
 In the Finder window that opens, right-click on the listed entry for your release, and select :guilabel:`Show Package Contents`.
-   The window now shows the dSYMs/ directory, and you can drag that directory entry into a Terminal window to copy its path there for use with the splunk-rum command.
-If the path has spaces in it, you may need to enclose it in double quotes when invoking the command.
-For example, ``splunk-rum ios upload --path "<path-to-dsyms>"``
+   The window now shows the dSYMs/ directory, and you can drag that directory entry into a Terminal window to copy its path there for use with the ``splunk-rum`` command.

 Upload dSYMs